How to Export Kindle Highlights & Notes With Full Context (2026)

 How do I export all my Kindle highlights at once?

-Why are some of my Kindle highlights missing from the export?
+Why are my Kindle highlights not exporting?

 Can I export Kindle highlights to Notion or Obsidian?